theflexiscaleco/ican3dprint-season1/README.md

-ican3dprint-season1
+icanmake-season1
 ===================

-Some of the makes from Season 1 of I can 3D print
+Some of the makes from Season 1 of "I can Make"

 Episode 1